Mamre: Josephus: the terebinth

 Josephus (37 – c.
 100) records a tradition according to which the terebinth at Mamre was as old as the world itself (War 4.534).
 The site was soaked in legend.
 Jews, Christians and Pagans made sacrifices on the site, burning animals, and the tree was considered immune to the flames of the sacrifices.
 Constantine the Great (r.
 302–337) was still attempting, without success, to stop this tradition.
+Josephus's terebinth tree is distinct from the modern Oak of Mamre and stood at a different location.

 Late Roman period: Hadrian's temple

 The Herodian structure was destroyed by Simon bar Kokhba's army, only to be rebuilt by the Roman emperor Hadrian.
 Hadrian revived the fair, which had long been an important one as it took place at an intersection forming the transport and communications nub of the southern Judean mountains.
 This mercatus (יָרִיד or שוק shuq): πανήγυρις) or "fair, market" was one of the sites, according to a Jewish tradition conserved in Jerome, chosen by Hadrian to sell remnants of Bar Kochba's defeated army into slavery.
 Jerome, in his commentary on the Book of Jeremiah, writes:

 But some of the Iudaei attach to this place the meaning that, after Jerusalem had been captured under Vespasian, along this road, to Gaza and Alexandria, endless thousands of captives were sent on the way to Rome.
 But others, that, at the final captivity under Hadrian, when the city of Jerusalem was destroyed, an innumerable crowd of various ages and both sexes was sold in the market at the Terebinth; and therefore it is hateful for Jews that this much-frequented market should flourish.